 Director of Ticket Operations

-Megan is entering her second year with the Kenosha Kingfish as an Inside Sales Reresentative.
-Megan is a 2015 graduate of the University of Wisconsin-Parkside where she earned a bachelor's degree in Sport Management.
+Megan is entering her third year with the Kenosha Kingfish as an Inside Sales Reresentative and Director of Ticket Operations.
+Megan is a 2015 graduate of the University of Wisconsin-Parkside where she earned a bachelor’s degree in Sport Management.
 She was a marketing intern for the Kingfish during the 2014 season, and was a ticket sales intern with the Lakeshore Chinooks of the Northwoods League during the 2015 season.
 She is originally from Kenosha, WI.

 Director of Marketing

-Courtney Petersen is entering her second season with the Kingfish.
+Courtney Petersen is entering her third season with the Kingfish.
 Courtney is a 2016 graduate of Carroll University where she earned degrees in Exercise Science and Sports Management.
 She completed a marketing and sales internship for the Madison Mallards in 2015 and was a Marketing Assistant for the Kingfish in 2016, running the on-field show.
-Courtney is originally from Madison, WI.
+Courtney enjoys coaching for the Wisconsin Edge Synchronized Skating teams and is originally from Madison, WI.
 Courtney@KingfishBaseball.com

 Inside Sales Representative